simonambridge/SparkSensorData/FirstSteps.md

 #Overview

+The goal of this exercise is to familiarize your with using the DSE Spark REPL.
+To use the REPL to interact with cassandra using both the native connection to Cassandra as well as SparkSQL.

-In this step we will perform the following steps:
+In this exercise we will perform the following steps:

 1. Start DSE/cassandra with Spark enabled and connect to the Spark command line REPL
 2. Prepare a Cassandra keyspace and table for new data